 So, find out from friends and neighbors what the landscape is for childcare centers near you and if that’s something that you’re considering: Do your research early, find a care center that has a philosophy that is a good fit for your family values, maybe the location is important, maybe somewhere close in your neighborhood or maybe you’re willing to travel a little farther out for a different type of care facility.

-Now, I know that with COVID, a lot of those care facilities didn’t make it or are struggling to stay afloat.
+It’s worth keeping in mind that with COVID, a lot of those care facilities didn’t make it or are struggling to stay afloat.
 The ones that are still open are experiencing staffing shortages which means they can’t care for the same capacity of children they could before.

 Some are also operating at reduced staffing as a result of needing to keep their groups smaller, some are also trying to keep the number of children in the facility smaller as a result of COVID so that they can do things like spacing, accommodate outdoor needs, that sort of thing.